confluentinc/confluent-kubernetes-examples/security/plaintext-basic-auth/README.rst

 Deploy Confluent Platform
 =========================

-In this workflow scenario, you'll set up Connect and Schema Registry with basic authentication.
+In this workflow scenario, you'll set up Connect, Schema Registry, ksqlDB, Rest Proxy, and Confluent Control Center with basic authentication.
-You will use Control Center to monitor and connect to a Confluent Platform.

-NOTE: Control Center does not support basic authentication to the Connect Cluster and you will not be able to connect to it via the UI.
+NOTE: Control Center does not support basic authentication to the Connect and ksqlDB Cluster till CFK 2.4.0 and you will not be able to connect to it via the UI.
+Starting with CFK 2.4.1, Control Center supports connecting to the Connect and ksqlDB cluster using basic authentication.
+Please check the `release notes from CFK 2.4.1 <https://docs.confluent.io/operator/2.4/release-notes.html#co-long-2-4-1-release-notes>`__

 The goal for this scenario is for you to:

 * Configure basic authentication for Connect authentication (no RBAC).
 * Configure basic authentication for Schema Registry authentication (no RBAC).
+* Configure basic authentication for ksqlDB authentication (no RBAC).
+* Configure basic authentication for Rest Proxy authentication (no RBAC).
+* Configure basic authentication for Confluent Control Center authentication (no RBAC).
 * Quickly set up the complete Confluent Platform on the Kubernetes.
 * Configure a Avro producer to generate sample data.
 * Configure a Avro consumer to generate sample data.
+* Use Control Center to monitor and connect to a Confluent Platform.